bullhorn/rest-api-docs/source/includes/_services.md

 ## PUT /services/RevenueRecognition/BillMasterTransactionDistributionBatch

-Handles the creation of a BillMasterTransactionDistributionBatch and it's subsequent association to BillableCharges
+Handles the creation of a BillMasterTransactionDistributionBatch and its subsequent association to BillableCharges

 ``` shell
 curl -X PUT \